US jobless claims fall slightly to 793,000 with layoffs high

 Last week’s total declined from 812,000 the previous week, the Labor Department said Thursday.
-That figure was revised higher from the previously-reported figure of 779,000.
+That figure was revised higher from the previously reported 779,000.
+The numbers point to a still-elevated number of layoffs.
 Before the virus erupted in the United States in March, weekly applications for jobless aid had never topped 700,000, even during the Great Recession.

-The job market’s improvement slowed through the fall and in the past two months has essentially stalled.
-Over the past two months combined, employers have cut 178,000 jobs.
+The job market had shown tentative improvement last summer but then slowed through the fall and in the past two months has essentially stalled.
+In December and January combined, employers cut 178,000 jobs.
 Nearly 10 million jobs remain lost to the pandemic.

+Thursday’s government report also showed a sizable rise in the total number of Americans who are receiving jobless aid, including through extended benefit programs — a sign that long-term unemployment may be growing.
+All told, 20.4 million people were receiving benefits in the week that ended Jan.
+23, the latest period for which data are available.
+That’s up sharply from 17.8 million from the week before.
+Part of that increase likely reflects the processing of a rush of claims after the extension of two federal aid programs just after Christmas.

-Though the unemployment rate fell in January to 6.3% from 6.7%, that was mainly because many people who had lost jobs stopped looking for one.
+In January, the unemployment rate fell to 6.3% from 6.7%, mostly because more people found jobs.
+But it also declined because many people who had lost jobs stopped looking for one.
 The government doesn’t count people as unemployed unless they’re actively seeking work.

-All told, 20.4 million people were receiving unemployment benefits in the week that ended Jan.
-23, the latest period for which data are available.
-That’s up from 17.8 million from the week before.

 The job market’s persistent weakness is fueling President Joe Biden’s push for a $1.9 trillion economic rescue package.
 Biden’s proposal would extend, through August, two federal unemployment benefit programs that are set to expire in mid-March.
 His proposal would also raise the federal unemployment benefit to $400 a week from the current $300.